ojitha/ojitha.github.io/notes/powershell.md

 ```
 and open the notebook: http://localhost:8888

-3. This is sample testing code to run in the Jupyter notes
+3. This is sample testing code to run in the Jupyter notes[^session]

 ```python
 import os